Getting to Know Each Other

 It is amazing the things couples don't ask each other while they are engaged.
 Some topics are avoided because of personal embarrassment.
 Others are afraid of the answer they might receive.
 But more often than not, some topics are avoided because the person is afraid that if their fiance knew this about them, they would leave.
 Yet, is it fair for one person to commit his life to another without knowing what he is getting into?

 Does your fiance need to know that at seventeen you had sex with another person?
 If you have repented of your sin, changing your attitude toward sex outside of marriage, probably not.
-But if that foolish sin produced a child for whom you must make child support payments, your future wife has a need to know into what she is getting herself.
+But if that foolish sin produced a child for whom you must make child support payments, your future wife has a need to know what she is getting herself into.